h2oai/h2o4gpu/README.md

   + `f(x) = (1/2) x^2`
   + `f(x) = 0`

+where `I(.)` is the indicator function, taking on the value 0 if the condition is satisfied and infinity otherwise.
 More functions can be added by modifying the proximal operator header file: `<pogs>/src/prox_lib.h`.

 Languages / Frameworks
 ======================